MariaCruzg/Crunchbase_analysis/README.md

 # Crunchbase_analysis

+ The objective of this project is to **understand the factors that influence the company status in startups** in North America.
 With the Crunchbase Data, developers can incorporate the latest **industry trends**, **investment insights**, and **rich company data** right into their applications.

-The purpose of this notebook is to try out a few algorithms for solving classification problems.

 Classification algorithms map a set of attribute values to a categorical target value, represented by a class attribute.